Best Ways to Transfer Money Abroad (Clearly Explained)

 Is your money safe?

-I would say the safety of you and your funds is the most important aspect.
+I would say the safety of you and your funds is a vital component in selecting the best method to send money abroad.

 That’s why a lot of people choose to use their bank for money transfers.

-If you hold money with a bank and they go bust, you will only recover up to £85k.
+If you hold money with a bank and they go bust, you are guaranteed to be able to recover up to £85k.

 This is part of the FSCS scheme that banks offer.